GronlunE/IDS-Synthesis-with-XTTS/README.md

 Analysing the IDS (Infant directed speech) cloning capabilities of a TTS model

 ## Installation:
+### Start

 1. Clone repository and install: https://github.com/orasanen/thetaOscillator/blob/master/thetaseg.m into "thetaOscillator" folder and follow the instructions there for installation.
    The matlab version was used here.

-To get the same data the figures located in "figures" folder was used to create:
+### To get the same data the figures located in "figures" folder was used to create:

 2. From .zip file (provided externally) extract the content of references into "references", synthesised into "synthesised" and texts into "texts" folders under "synthesis_stage".
 3. Run statistics.py
 4. Run display.py

-To synthesize the data which was used to create the figures in "figures" folder:
+### To synthesize the data which was used to create the figures in "figures" folder:

 2. Extract From .zip file (provided externally) extract the content of references into "references" and texts into "texts" folder under "synthesis_stage".
 3. Install https://github.com/coqui-ai/TTS by following their insructions for installation.
 "XTTS" folder can be used to store the model(s).
 4. Run synthesizer.py

-To synthesize data from own samples (untested might not work):
+### To synthesize data from own samples (untested might not work):

 2. Extract your references into the "original" folder under "synthesis_stage/references" and texts into the "texts" folder under "synthesis_stage"
 3. Install https://github.com/coqui-ai/TTS by following their insructions for installation.
 "XTTS" folder can be used to store the model(s).
 4. Run synthesizer.py
 5. ????
 6. Maybe it works.

 ## Project description